HomeArticlesHow ToValidate Email Addresses

 • TLD must be at least 2 characters (.io, .com, .museum)

-Overall length: The complete address must not exceed 254 characters.
+Overall length: the complete address must not exceed 254 characters.

 /^[a-zA-Z0-9._%+\-]+@[a-zA-Z0-9.\-]+\.[a-zA-Z]{2,}$/

-This correctly accepts user+tag@domain.co.uk and firstname.lastname@company.org while rejecting @nodomain, nodomain@, and two@@atsigns.
+It correctly accepts user+tag@domain.co.uk and firstname.lastname@company.org while rejecting @nodomain, nodomain@, and two@@atsigns.

 Step 2: Validate the Domain and MX Records

-Two DNS lookups to perform:
+Two DNS lookups matter here:

-1. A/CNAME record lookup — confirms the domain resolves to a server. nslookup example.com or dig example.com A should return an IP address.
+1. A/CNAME record lookup confirms the domain resolves to a server. nslookup example.com or dig example.com A should return an IP address.

-2. MX record lookup — confirms the domain has a designated mail server. nslookup -type=MX example.com or dig example.com MX should return one or more mail exchanger records with priority values.
+2. MX record lookup confirms the domain has a designated mail server. nslookup -type=MX example.com or dig example.com MX should return one or more mail exchanger records with priority values.

-Example of what an MX lookup returns for a valid domain:
+Here's what an MX lookup returns for a valid domain:

 example.com MX preference = 10, mail exchanger = mail1.example.com